Ex-US Navy SEAL's killing puts focus on war's psychological toll

 The shooting would not be typical of a veteran suffering from post-traumatic stress alone, said Dr. Harry Croft, a San Antonio psychiatrist who specializes in treating veterans for post-traumatic stress.

-Julie Wynn, a counselor who has worked with returning veterans as well as survivors of the 2009 shooting incident at Fort Hood, said the stress of war affects everyone differently.
+Julie Wynn, a counsellor who has worked with returning veterans as well as survivors of the 2009 shooting incident at Fort Hood, said the stress of war affects everyone differently.

 "Some people come home and they never have a problem, they put it behind them, they lead normal lives," she said.
 "Other people, with stressors like family, jobs, the economy, they don't do well with moving on."